ranaroussi/yfinance/README.md

         interval = "5d",

         # Whether to ignore timezone when aligning ticker data from
         # different timezones.
-Default is True.
-False may be useful for
+Default is False.
-        # minute/hourly data.
         ignore_tz = False,

         # group by ticker (to access via data['SPY'])